 When you graduate from school or tertiary studies, it can feel like you’re suddenly one of a million tiny, little fish in an enormous pond.
-Check out some tips to help you stand out from the crowd when you start applying for jobs.
+Check out some tips to help you stand out from the crowd when looking for career opportunities after graduation.

 This can help if: